pquiring/javaforce/readme.txt

 FFM Support
 -----------
-Javaforce now supports using FFM (Foreign Function & Memory API) to access native functions instead of JNI.
+Javaforce now uses FFM (Foreign Function & Memory API) to access native functions instead of JNI.
-You can call FFM.enable() or FFM.disable() to revert to JNI.
 Some JNI is used to pin arrays for better performance.
 See docs/ffm.txt for more details.